Maryborough (Vic.)

 Health performance in Maryborough is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Maryborough faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-A variety of health conditions impact both younger and older age groups.
-Private health cover is low at approximately 47% of the total population (~4,066 people), compared to 50.5% across the rest of Victoria and the national average of 55.7%.
+Maryborough faces significant health challenges as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across various health conditions affecting both younger and older age groups.
+Private health cover is low at approximately 47% of the total population (~4,066 people), compared to Regional Vic.'s 50.5% and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (13.2%) and mental health issues (11.7%), while 53.0% of residents report having no medical ailments, compared to 63.4% in the rest of Victoria.
-Working-age residents face notable health challenges with high chronic condition rates.
-The area has a higher proportion of seniors, with 31.1% aged 65 and over (2,712 people), compared to 23.9% in the rest of Victoria.
-Health outcomes among seniors present some challenges, with national rankings generally aligned with the overall population.
+The most prevalent medical conditions are arthritis (13.2%) and mental health issues (11.7%), while 53.0% claim to be free from medical ailments, compared to Regional Vic.'s 63.4%.
+Working-age residents face notable health challenges due to elevated chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 31.3%, with 2,729 people, compared to Regional Vic.'s 23.9%.
+Health outcomes among seniors present some challenges but align broadly with national rankings for the general population.

 Frequently Asked Questions - Health